MyTooliT/ICOc/ReadMe.md

 - message loss, and
 - the message jitter.

-For our example, the message jitter (maximum time - minimum time between messages) for our example data is 6µs (198µs-192µs).
+For our example, the message jitter (maximum time - minimum time between messages) is 6µs (198µs-192µs).

 Currently most of the STHs (or SHAs) only measure the acceleration in the x direction.
 For those that measure the acceleration in different directions, the log format for the acceleration is a little bit different.
 For example, a sensor that measures the acceleration in all three directions produces log entries that look like this: